inoxlang/inox/docs/language-basics.md

 1
 ```

-# Match statement
+## Match statement

-A match statement is similar to a switch statements but uses patterns as case values.
+The match statement is similar to the switch statement but uses patterns as case values.
 The match statement executes the block following the first pattern matching the value.

 ```